-'''

-String str = "hello";

-int i = 0, j;

-j = i + str;
+stringstr = "hello"; int i = 0; int j = i + str;

-'''

-The declaration and the assignment statements are lexically and syntactically correct, but the assignment statement is contextually incorrect because it does not make sense to add an integer variable to a string variable.
+All declaration statements are lexically correct, but the last statement is contextually incorrect because it does not make sense to add an integer variable to a string variable.

 More about data type, type checking, and type equivalence will be discussed in Section 1.3.